El Producto (Walt Mink album)

 El Producto is the third album by the American alternative rock band Walt Mink, released in 1996.
 On release, it received a 10/10 rating from Pitchfork Media.

 The band promoted the album by touring with Fig Dish.

 Critical reception

 Trouser Press wrote: "Still one of the most imaginative extreme-guitar activists in pop, Kimbrough has likewise expanded his vocal repertoire, adding Beatlesque stylings and a middle register to tether the higher reaches of his eccentric stop-start-hold-rush phrasing."
 Spin determined that the album's "melodic guitar swirls, sharp syncopation, and helium-sucking vocals keep you guessing what's next."
 The Indianapolis Star concluded: "Switching fluidly between gentle and roaring tempos—sometimes in the same song—this trio reaches levels of melody-writing, energy and performance that are consistently, remarkably high."

+Prior to the review's deletion from Pitchforks archives, El Producto was the first album to be given a perfect 10 score from the publication.
+Founder Ryan Schreiber described the album as "guitar, strings, and John Kimbrough's boyish voice blend[ing] together in what sounds like a serious case of good music."

 Track listing

 All songs written by John Kimbrough.